 CHAPS, or the "Clearing House Automated Payment System", is a British company offering high-value bank-to-bank GBP fund transfers.

 The CHAPS system guarantees same-day payment so long as instructions are received by 2pm on a working day.
 There’s no limit to the amount of money you can send through CHAPS, although it's a relatively expensive way to transfer money.
-Bank charges for using CHAPS vary, but is typically between £25 to £30.
+Bank charges for using CHAPS vary but are typically between £25 to £30.

 What is CHAPS used for?